Outrider305/Trident_Nevermore_Bed_Mount/README.md

 ## Recommended Print Settings and Material

 - Standard Voron part settings (4 walls, 5 top and bottom layers, 40% infill)
 - ABS or ASA recommended for this mod.
-I haven't had good experience with ABS+, so I can't guarantee the bracket won't sag if you use ABS+.
+I haven't had good experience with eSun ABS+, so I can't guarantee the bracket won't sag if you use ABS+.
+Each manufacturer is different.

 ## BOM (per Nevermore)